 - Makeup.
 Beauty contestants use dark makeup to add definition to the abdomen or muscle lines on their arms and legs.
 This creates the illusion of being more toned.
 (Here’s how to fake tight abs.)

 - Nipple covers.
 These are used to downplay protruding nipples.
-Some contestants use double-stick tape, others use cotton balls, but there are a number of products on the market to alleviate this problem.
+Some contestants use double-stick tape, others use cotton balls, but there are a number of products on the market to alleviate this problem — in addition to choosing the right clothing fabric and bra styles.

 - Cat litter.
 Some pageant contestants have mixed unused cat litter with toothpaste to create a pearly white smile.
 (You can try this one out and let me know how it works!)